zyachel/libremdb/README.md

 - It doesn't have all routes.
   I'll implement more with time :)

-- I see connection being made to some Amazon domains.
+- Is content served from third-parties, like Amazon?
-  For now, images and videos are directly served from Amazon.
-If I have enough time in the future, I'll implement a way to serve the images from libremdb instead.
+  Nope, libremdb proxies all image and video requests through the instance to avoid exposing your IP address, browser information and other personally identifiable metadata ([Contributor](https://github.com/httpjamesm)).

 - Will Amazon track me then?
-  They may log your IP address, useragent, and other such identifiers.
-I'd recommend using a VPN, or accessing the website through TOR for mitigating this risk.
+  Also nope.
+All Amazon will see is the libremdb instance making the request, not you.
+IP address, browser information and other personally identifiable metadata is hidden from Amazon.

 - Why not just use IMDb?
   Refer to the [features section](#some-features) above.